This article was last updated on May 6

-Over the last few years, having lived in a couple of different countries I have ended up using a tax professional to do my taxes.
-This was an easy option for me, given I was not familiar with all the local tax laws and wanted some protection/assistance in the advent of an audit.
+Over the last few years as my tax situation grew more complex I have ended up using a tax professional to do my taxes.
+This was an easy option for me given I had personal income, business income and some overseas earnings.
+And with an accountant I felt a sense of comfort as I could call someone familiar in the advent of an IRS audit.
 I am not alone in getting my taxes done.
-Nearly two-thirds of Americans pay a professional to do their taxes (up from 46% in the mid-1980s, according to IRS data), and the National Society of Accountants estimates the average cost at $205.
+Nearly three-fifths of Americans pay a professional to do or help with their taxes (up from 46% in the mid-1980s, according to IRS data), and the National Society of Accountants estimates the average cost at $305.

 However, through running this blog and reading others, my understanding of basic tax laws has become much stronger.
 By no means am I at a professional level, but I do feel I could do my own taxes much more cheaply than hiring a professional tax preparer.
 Especially as my current tax situation is not too complicated (i.e. no fancy investments or complex real estate holdings).